 They met one morning at Capizzi’s apartment.
 Pickett recalled the writing session.
 “Lenny sat at the piano and started playing this four-chord progression.
 He said, ‘What do you think of this riff?’
 I said, ‘I don't know, but maybe we should base something on the monster getting up and doing the latest dance.’
 At that time, I thought the Twist was the latest dance, but Lenny said, ‘No, it's the Mashed Potato.’
 So I said, ‘That's even better - we can call it the Monster Mashed Potato.
 We shortened it to Monster Mash.
 The song literally wrote itself, and we presented it to Gary Paxton, who proclaimed it a hit, on just a piano with my voice, on an old mono tape recorder.’”
 (1)

 Paxton added the sound effects.
 He blew bubbles through a straw for the bubbling effect, pulled a nail out of a board to get the creaking coffin door sound and dragged chains across the floor.
-It took Pickett a half hour to add vocals to a rhythm track of bass, drum and piano played by Johnny McCrae, Rickie Page and Paxton — The Crypt-Kickers!
+It took Pickett a half hour to add vocals to a rhythm track of bass, drums, piano and guitar played by Johnny McCrae, Rickie Page, Paxton and Terry Berg — The Crypt-Kickers!
 The tune was ready for release once The Blossoms added the background voices.

 Paxton shopped the song to a number of major labels around Los Angeles but none were interested.
 So he pressed anywhere from 500-1000 copies, depending on the source, on his own Garpax label and drove up the coast from Ventura to Fresno handing out copies to radio stations along the way.
 The D.J.’s played it, the listeners loved it and the request lines lit up.
 By the time he returned to southern California the song was breaking as a major hit.
 London Records, one of the labels that initially rejected the song, said they changed their mind and wanted the record.